Galois descent for the gonality of curves: Rational Normal Scrolls under base extension

+Quadric scrolls are also well known varieties, easy to describe.
+Quadrics of rank 3, corresponding to the case $(a_1,\cdots,a_d)=(0,\dots,0,2)$, are cones over a conic if $d>1$; their structural map is the projection from the vertex of the cone $S(0,\dots,0,2)\to S(2)$.
+Quadrics of rank 4, corresponding to the case $(a_1,\cdots,a_d)=(0,\dots,0,1,1)$, are cones over the quadric surface $S(1,1)\cong \bP^1\times\bP^1$, which supports two structures as scrolls, corresponding to two structural maps which are the two projections to $\bP^1$.
+These are all the cases with degree $e=2$.

-Rational normal scrolls can also be characterized as the only linearly normal varieties which contain a pencil of linear spaces of codimension 1; this pencil is unique when the scroll is not a quadric hypersurface, and is a fibration when the scroll is nonsingular.
-We call it the \emph{structural pencil}.
+Rational normal scrolls can also be characterized as the only linearly normal varieties which contain a pencil of linear spaces of codimension 1 (namely, the fibers of $\pi$).
 Over an algebraically closed field, they can further be characterized as the irreducible varieties determined by the ideal of $2\times 2$ minors of a $2\times q$ matrix of linear forms.